 The next deadline is 7th March 2022 (midnight) for a decision in July 2022.

 Subsequent deadlines will be 4th July 2022 for a decision in November 2022 and November 2022 for a decision in March 2023.

 To review the application questions in advance click here

 Decisions on all grant applications are made by our Grants Committee, comprised of experts from the church and heritage sectors, which meets three times a year.
 Ineligible applications will be notified 6 weeks from the deadline date.
 All other decisions will only be notified following a Grants Committee meeting.
 Decisions will not be made between meetings, and deadlines are not flexible.

 Unfortunately the amount of funding available is limited.
 Therefore we sadly cannot guarantee your success, and can only offer grants towards a small proportion of the many deserving projects which we are asked to support each round.
 We strongly encourage you to apply for as many other grants as possible and to start local fundraising as early as you can.
 For more funding sources and fundraising advice please click here.

 This also means that we can not guarantee that a succesful application will be offered a grant at the size requested.
-In 2019 the average grant to date has been in the region of £15,000.
+In 2019 the average grant size was in the region of £15,000.

 Very few of the largest grant requests will be successful at the level requested.
 Those requesting at the top end will need to demonstrate an exceptional case for investment.
 The largest grant in recent years has been £40,000.